-In addition, these bulbs are RoHS compliant and 100-percent mercury-free.
+In addition, these bulbs are RoHS compliant and 100 percent mercury-free.
 They also comply with Title 20 of the California Energy Commission.
-You can expect years of reliable use from this dimmable bathroom light bulb—the average lifespan is 25,000 hours of use or about 22 years.
+However, there's writing on these light bulbs, which means they may not be the best option for decorative lighting.
+On the plus side, you can expect years of reliable use from this dimmable bathroom light bulb—the average lifespan is 25,000 hours of use or about 22 years.

 The most desirable bathroom light is as close to natural sunlight as possible, making it easy to put on makeup, shave, or carry out other grooming activities without harsh glare or shadow.
-That’s why the GE Reveal LED Light Bulbs (view at Amazon) win our best spot.
-These long-lasting bulbs are the next-best thing to being outdoors.
-But if it’s glamorous style you’re after, you’ll appreciate the out-and-out beauty of the Tala Porcelain II Led Bulb (view at Pottery Barn), which is especially lovely in a bathroom vanity.
+That’s why the GE Reveal LED Light Bulbs wins our best spot.
+These long-lasting bulbs are the next best thing to being outdoors.
+But if it’s glamorous style you’re after, consider the Tala Porcelain II LED Bulb, which is especially lovely in a bathroom vanity.

-What to Look for in Light Bulbs for the Bathroom
+What to Look For in Light Bulbs for Bathrooms

-There are many different shapes and sizes of light bulbs.
-These are the most common for bathroom use.
+Light bulbs come in many different shapes and sizes, and a few types are most common for bathroom use.

-While incandescent bulbs were once the standard, today they are being phased out in favor of LED bulbs, which are far more energy-efficient, last much longer than incandescents, and don’t generate nearly as much heat as incandescent bulbs.
-That makes LED bulbs the best choice for bathroom lighting.
+While incandescent bulbs were once the standard, today, they are being phased out in favor of LED bulbs, which are far more energy-efficient, last much longer than incandescents, and don’t generate nearly as much heat as incandescent bulbs.
+These characteristics make LED bulbs the best choice for bathroom lighting.